 Figure 1.
 Contamination of explants cut from inner and outer scales.
 After surface-sterilization with 1% NaClO, the lily scales were rinsed with water or with 0.03% NaClO.
 Contamination was monitored for 6 weeks.
 The significance of the reduction by NaClO-rinsing is indicated by * (p<0.05) or ** (p<0.01).

 Figure 2.
 Performance in vitro of explants cut from inner and outer scales.
 After surface-sterilization with 1% NaClO, the lily scales were rinsed with water or with 0.03% NaClO.
 The various parameters were determined after 11 w in tissue culture.
-0.03% NaClO did not have a statistically significant effect on the three parameters that were scored.
+Diluted NaClO (0.03%) did not have a statistically significant effect on the three parameters that had been scored.

 Figure 3.
 Transpiration from lily scales at ambient humidity (48%) and temperature (21 ºC).